-Once it is clear to a form teacher or member of the Management Team that they are dealing with an incident that might require a pupil to leave, they will inform the Headmistress at the earliest opportunity.
-It must be understood that the school has a duty to its pupils to investigate any serious incident as fully as possible and in order to do this, a pupil may be asked to remain in isolation with a Deputy Head or to go home and stay out of contact (in their own interests) whilst investigations continue.
+Once it is clear to a form teacher or member of the Management Team that they are dealing with an incident that might require a boy to leave, they will inform the Headmistress at the earliest opportunity.
+It must be understood that the school has a duty to its boys to investigate any serious incident as fully as possible and in order to do this, a boy may be asked to remain in isolation with a Deputy Head or to go home and stay out of contact (in their own interests) whilst investigations continue.

-A member of SLT will be responsible for the initial stages of any investigation including interviewing pupils and asking them to write statements.
-The pupil or pupils under investigation will be offered the chance to nominate a supporting member of staff to be with them or to help them with the interview or with writing a statement.
+The Deputy Head will be responsible for the initial stages of any investigation including interviewing boys and asking them to write statements.
+The boy or boys under investigation will be asked to nominate a supporting member of staff to be with them or to help them with the interview or with writing a statement.
 This might be their form teacher or any other teacher, as long as the interviewer agrees with the choice, and that staff member is reasonably available.

 At the earliest opportunity, the facts, as far as they are known, will be placed before the Headmistress who will ensure that parents have been informed.
-The Headmistress will then interview the pupil in the presence of a member of SLT and, if the interviewee wishes, their supporter - this will always be offered.
+The Headmistress will then interview the boy in the presence of a Deputy Head and, if the interviewee wishes, their supporter - this will always be offered.

-If the final decision is that the pupil should leave the school, the Headmistress will inform the Chairman of Governors and inform the parents and the pupil at the earliest opportunity.
+If the final decision is that the boy should leave the school, the Headmistress will inform the Chairman of Governors and inform the parents and the boy at the earliest opportunity.
 This decision will be confirmed at the earliest opportunity in writing.

-At all points in the interviewing process the pupil's welfare will be uppermost in the minds of staff involved and every attempt will be made to treat them with courtesy, dignity and as pleasantly as possible.
+At all points in the interviewing process the boy's welfare will be uppermost in the minds of staff involved and every attempt will be made to treat them with courtesy, dignity and as pleasantly as possible.

-Pupils and their parents must appreciate that however much we may wish to forgive young people their transgressions, in any community there are rules, which are for the greater good of that community and its members.
+Boys and their parents must appreciate that however much we may wish to forgive young people their transgressions, in any community there are rules, which are for the greater good of that community and its members.
 That does not mean that in many cases we do not seek to offer forgiveness and understanding, and that the Headmistress will do all in her power to ensure a smooth transfer to another school.